 Both anecdotal evidence and scientific research make it clear that music plays an important role in dementia care.

 Some of the best dementia care approaches tap into the retained abilities of someone with memory loss, focusing on their strengths rather than their losses.
 Music can also be a bridge that helps carers reach a loved one who is no longer able to communicate with words.

 Music with a tempo that matches the pace of exercise helps raise energy levels and makes repetitive exercises more enjoyable.
 Also, singing can increase the flow of oxygen in the body, which improves alertness, motor control and coordination.

 Most people would agree that music affects mood.
 It may even help to reduce pain.
 Research indicates that music can help to ease the symptoms of depression by up to 25% and reduce pain by up to 21%.

-Certain aspects of caring - such as assisting your loved one with personal care, especially in the bathroom - can be particularly challenging.
-Incorporating favourite songs or pieces of music can make the tasks more enjoyable for both the carer and person with memory loss.
+Certain aspects of caring such as assisting your loved one with personal care, especially in the bathroom, can be particularly challenging.
+Incorporating favourite songs or pieces of music can make the tasks more enjoyable for both the carer and person with living with memory loss.